drowe67/radae/BBFM.md

      python3 loss.py features_in.f32 features_rx_out.f32
      loss: 0.035
    ```
   This is a really good result, and likely inaudible.
-The `feature*.f32` files are produced as intermediate outputs form the `bbfm_inference.sh` and `bbfm_rx.sh` scripts.
+The `feature*.f32` files are produced as intermediate outputs from the `bbfm_inference.sh` and `bbfm_rx.sh` scripts.